Yaviena/Algorithms_AHNS/index.md

 ## **The report of the laboratory of algorithms**

-Here are my documents as an exam work for "The algorithms and the computing complex",<br />leading by dr hab.
+Here are my documents as an exam work for "Algorithms and computational complexity",<br />leading by dr hab.
 Filip Rudziński.

 This report is a joint of three separate laboratories.